neoking89/owlsight/README.md

 owlsight --log log.txt --level DEBUG
 ```
 - Added `additional_information` option to the `config:agentic` section.
 This option can be used to add additional information to every agent call, for example: "Do NOT use owl_scrape and owl_search, because there is no internet connection."
+- Added voice control support with customizable mappings through `owlsight[voice]` package
+Voice control features include:
+  * Customizable word-to-key mappings for keyboard control
+  * Word-to-word substitutions for text input
+  * Configurable settings like command cooldown and typing intervals
+  * Support for multiple languages and speech recognition models
+- Added JSON-based configuration for all voice control settings
+- Improved error handling and graceful degradation when voice dependencies are not available

 If you encounter any issues, feel free to shoot me an email at v.ouwendijk@gmail.com